arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) EnterFieldInit(ctx *FieldInitContext)
     EnterFieldInit is called when production fieldInit is entered.

+func (s *BaseArcParserListener) EnterForStmt(ctx *ForStmtContext)
+    EnterForStmt is called when production forStmt is entered.

 func (s *BaseArcParserListener) EnterFunctionDecl(ctx *FunctionDeclContext)
     EnterFunctionDecl is called when production functionDecl is entered.